 Look, if cluster feeding and sleep regressions have become problematic – especially for your milk supply, it’s okay to consider weaning.

 First, I’d recommend you talk to a lactation consultant, though.
 Your supply issue could have a simple fix.

-There was one point where I thought that my supply was drying up early.
+There was one point when I thought that my supply was drying up early.
 Instead, it turned out that anxiety and sleep deprivation were the issue.
-Once I was able to focus on taking care of myself, the milk production issue resolved and I was able to nurse again without problem.
+Once I was able to focus on taking care of myself, the milk production issue was resolved and I was able to nurse again without a problem.

 However, I do have friends and family who did have to wean – for various reasons.
 They made that choice and it was their best option.

 For tips on dealing with weaning and sleep regressions, read my article on it by clicking here.